Git Internals

 - The

-file references a file (of the name of the branch that is currently checked out) from theheads
+HEADfile references a file (of the name of the branch that is currently checked out) from theheadsdirectory in this (refs) directory.

 - One file is created per branch and tag in the